Lage Raho Munna Bhai: Production

 The other screenwriter, Abhijat Joshi (who teaches in the department of English at Otterbein College in Westerville, Ohio), stated that he had been conducting extensive research on Gandhi, which inspired producer Chopra to involve Joshi in the creation of the second Munna Bhai screenplay.

 While writing the screenplay, Hirani and Joshi stayed together for more than 4 months.
 They developed scenes by going out for a walk and discussing the scene.
 They would not return home until they had created a scene that would make them laugh, cry, or have some provocative thought.
 While there was a shortage of resources during the shooting of Munna Bhai M.B.B.S., the crew did not encounter a financial crisis during the filming of Lage Raho Munna Bhai, as the team managed to receive whatever was deemed necessary (including a Jimmy Jib, a specific kind of camera crane, just for a single crane shot).
-The film was shot on location in and around Mumbai, with Goa as a backdrop for the "Aane Charaane" song.
+The film was shot on location in and around Mumbai, with Goa as a backdrop for the "Aane Char Aane" song.

 Only 2 characters—those of Munna Bhai (portrayed by Sanjay Dutt) and Circuit (portrayed by Arshad Warsi)—were retained from Munna Bhai M.B.B.S.
 Several actors from Munna Bhai M.B.B.S., appeared in Lage Raho Munna Bhai as different characters.
 Vidya Balan was chosen to play the leading lady Jahnavi as her voice was thought to be appropriate for that of a radio jockey.

 The actors used several techniques to develop their characters.
 Warsi encountered some initial problems reviving his character from the first film.
 Hirani recalled that on the first day of the shoot when Warsi said his first line, "he didn't sound like Circuit at all.
 He sounded like Arshad Warsi speaking with an accent."
 Warsi admitted that he had "forgotten" the character of Circuit and had to watch the DVD of Munna Bhai M.B.B.S.
 3 times before being able to film the scene correctly.
 Dutt also confessed that he had to watch the first film 8 to 9 times to recapture the "persona" of Munna Bhai.
 In addition, Dutt stated in an interview that he did not read Gandhi's autobiography The Story of My Experiments with Truth as a preparation for Lage Raho Munna Bhai.
 Rather, he comments, his father, Sunil Dutt (who portrayed Munna Bhai's father in Munna Bhai M.B.B.S.) and his mother (the late actress Nargis) were his role models as they "were basically Gandhians.
 We were brought up with those values."

 Dilip Prabhavalkar, who portrays Gandhi, read Gandhi's works "once again" to prepare for his role.
 Boman Irani prepared for the role of Lucky Singh by spending time with Sardarjis (male Sikhs) in auto spare parts shops to research his role.
 Vidya Balan met with a couple of radio jockeys and watched them at work.